TinyTapeout/tt3p5-demo-fw/upython/README.md

 ### Available pins
-The pins available on the demoboard object include
+The pins available on the tt object include

   * out0 - out7
   * in0 - in7